TheSpaghettiDetective/obico-server/website/docs/server-guides/configure.md

 - If you are on Mac, you do not need to do anything.
 Mac already has this set up by default.
 - If you are on Linux, most distros come with `avahi-daemon` installed(ubuntu, debian, arch, redhat).
 Instructions on installation/update for `avahi-daemon` for your distro can be found online.
   - To enable Avahi, run `sudo systemctl enable avahi-daemon && sudo systemctl start avahi-daemon`.
 You are now done.
-  - Although optional, we reccomend you change some settings in yoru config file.
+  - Although optional, we recommend you change some settings in your config file.
     - Located in `/etc/avahi/avahi-daemon.conf`, uncomment(if needed, done by removing the `#`) and set `publish-addresses`, `publish-hinfo`, `publish-workstation`, `publish-domain` all equal to `yes`.
 Do **not** include spaces before and after the equal sign
-    - More optionally, you can change the hostname of the service by uncomenting and setting `hostname` to whatever you would like.
+    - More optionally, you can change the hostname of the service by uncommenting and setting `hostname` to whatever you would like.
-    - you can now restart avahi by runnning `sudo systemctl restart avahi-daemon`
+    - you can now restart avahi by running `sudo systemctl restart avahi-daemon`
     - More information on this can be found in the [docs](https://manpages.ubuntu.com/manpages/trusty/man5/avahi-daemon.conf.5.html).

 You can find your hostname by typing `hostname` into your terminal, regardless of OS.